jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

 * One difference is that Java arrays can't contain mixed types like a Python list

-    * There is an asterisk added to this statement that will be discussed later
+    * There is a caveat to this statement that will be discussed later

 * One **major** difference is that the Java array used in the above example will **always** be size 4